- EDGE&TA Branch Safety Officers, EDGE&TA Safety Officers, and EDGE&TA Insurance Adviser are authorized to shut down anyone for unsafe operation.

 When the parent or sponsor is satisfied the youth driver has had adequate training to operate the vehicle safely he/she will complete the Applicant Test Form for the testing phase of the program and submit it to the branch officers.
 The branch officers would then schedule a time for testing.

-A committee appointed by the branch officers would conduct the attached tests.
-Those on the committee must include at least one branch officer and the branch Safety Officer.
+The safety test will be conducted by either the Branch President or the Branch Safety Officer.
 The parent or sponsor must accompany the youth during the testing phase of the program.
-When the test has been completed, the Application Form would be signed by the Branch President and/or Branch Safety Officer, and then forwarded to the National Director in charge of the Youth Driver Program who will issue the Youth Driver Training Certification Card.
+When the test has been completed, the Application Form would be signed by the Branch President or the Branch Safety Officer, and then forwarded to the National Director in charge of the Youth Driver Program who will issue the Youth Driver Training Certification Card.
 A temporary Certification card may be issued by the branch for a 30 day period or until the EDGE&TA Safety Officer returns the official card.
-The National Director will complete the Youth Driver Training Card and return it to the Branch President and/or Safety officer for presentation to the youth driver.
+The National Director will complete the Youth Driver Training Card and return it to the Branch President or Safety officer for presentation to the youth driver.
 The Certification Card will remain in effect until the youth driver reaches the age required to obtain a Motor Vehicle License from the state in which he/she resides.
 If the youth driver changes vehicles a new certification would be required to include the new vehicle.

 EARLY DAY GAS ENGINE & TRACTOR ASSN